khahmed/symphony-k8s/README.md

 docker build -t spectrum-symphony:7.2 .
 ```

-Alternative you can use the default Jenkins service that appears in the IBM Cloud private App Center to build the Symphony image.
-Create a Jenkins job and add a buld step with the following shell command:
+Alternatively you can use the default Jenkins service that appears in the IBM Cloud private App Center to build the Symphony image.
+Fork this repo and modify the IP aaddress to the web server for the Symphony distribution.
+Crate a Jenkins job and point the Git repo  to it ,  and add a buld step with the following shell command:

 ```